AI Dungeon: AI Dungeon Classic (Early GPT-2)

 The first version of AI Dungeon (sometimes referred to as AI Dungeon Classic) was designed and created by Nick Walton of Brigham Young University's "Perception, Control, and Cognition" deep learning laboratory in March 2019 during a hackathon.
 Before this, Walton had been working as an intern for several companies in the field of autonomous vehicles.

-This creation used an early version of the GPT-2 natural-language-generating neural network, created by OpenAI, allowing it to generate its own original adventure narratives.
-During his first interactions with GPT-2, Walton was partly inspired by the tabletop game Dungeons & Dragons (D&D), which he had played for the first time with his family a few months earlier:“I realized that there were no games available that gave you the same freedom to do anything that I found in [Dungeons & Dragons] ...
+This creation used an early version of the GPT-2 natural-language-generating neural network, created by OpenAI, allowing it to generate its original adventure narratives.
+During his first interactions with GPT-2, Walton was partly inspired by the tabletop game Dungeons & Dragons (D&D), which he had played for the first time with his family a few months earlier:"I realized that there were no games available that gave you the same freedom to do anything that I found in [Dungeons & Dragons] ...
 You can be so creative compared to other games."

 This led him to wonder if an AI could function as a dungeon master.

 Unlike later versions of AI Dungeon, the original did not allow players to specify any action they wanted.
-Instead, it generated them a finite list of possible actions to choose from.
+Instead, it generated a finite list of possible actions to choose from.

 This first version of the game was released to the public in May 2019.
-It was released within Google Colab, an online tool for data scientists and AI researchers that allows for free execution of code on Google-hosted machines.
-It required players to download the full model, 5 gigabytes of data at the time.
-Within days of the initial release, this mandatory download resulted in bandwidth charges of over $20,000, forcing the temporary shut-down of the game until a peer-to-peer alternative solution was established.

-This initial version is not to be confused with another GPT-2-based adventure game, GPT Adventure, created by Northwestern University neuroscience postgraduate student Nathan Whitmore, also released on Google Colab several months after the public release of AI Dungeon.
+It is not to be confused with another GPT-2-based adventure game, GPT Adventure, created by Northwestern University neuroscience postgraduate student Nathan Whitmore, also released on Google Colab several months after the public release of AI Dungeon.

-Reflecting later on the first version of AI Dungeon, Walton stated that:"The first version of AI Dungeon was entertaining in its own wacky way, but it could almost never form a cohesive story... it was nothing like what it's become today."